RSE-Sheffield/git-github-zero-to-hero/README.md

 Similarly, there is a [GitHub Issue template for **Setting up new Lead Instructors**](https://github.com/RSE-Sheffield/git-github-zero-to-hero/issues/new?assignees=&labels=onboarding&template=setup-new-lead-instructor.md&title=Setup+New+Lead+instructor+%5BName+of+Instructor%5D).
 Complete instructions to ensure new Instructors have all required software and materials downloaded, installed and functional.

+### Resources

+The `resources` folder contains useful resources for teaching:

+- `bb_comms.png`: Screenshot to demonstrate setting your status in blackboard collaborate.
+Upload to session and use in the introduction to make sure all participants can give feedback using status when asked questions.

 ***